 - trouble$ome to geotechnical engineers, geologists, contractors and owners

-The words geotechnically significant in the above definition of bimrocks mean that there are criteria for scale, strength contrast, proportion and size of blocks.
-In bimrocks, blocks must have mechanical contrast with the matrix and, at the scale of engineering interest, there must be enough blocks of a certain size range to contribute to the overall strength of the rock mass.
+The words “geotechnically significant” in the above definition of bimrocks mean that there are criteria for scale, strength contrast, proportion and size of blocks.
+In bimrocks, blocks must have mechanical contrast with the matrix and, at the scales of engineering interest (from laboratory to site) there must be enough blocks of a size range to contribute to the overall strength of the rock mass.

 Aren’t bimrocks rare?
-No, they are very common and thus there is no excuse for geopractioners to avoid characterizing them.
-If you are a geotechnical engineer, think “rock/soil mixtures”.
-Bimrocks include many complex geological mixture of hard blocks in weaker matrix: fault rocks, weathered rocks, lahars and melanges.
+No, they are very common and thus there is no excuse for geopractitioners (like me) to avoid characterizing them.
+Bimrocks include many complex geological mixtures of relatively strong blocks surrounded by weaker matrix: fault rocks, weathered rocks, lahars and melanges.
 Chaotic melanges are the most difficult bimrocks to characterize.
-You can learn more about melanges, and the role that one Northern California melange had in my life and research, here .
+You can learn more here about melanges, and the role that one Northern California melange had in my life and research.

 How can this site help?
 My bimrock websites are likely the only sites where you can easily find useful and free information on working with melanges and other bimrocks: papers, presentations, short course literature, etc.

-Need information:?
-The annotated presentation “An Introduction to Bimrocks“ is a useful review on bimrocks.
-You are not alone in trying to work with geological complexity – see also my most recent contribution: Geopractitioner Approaches to Working With Anti-Social Melanges, a chapter in the book in Special Paper 480: Mélanges: Processes of Formation and Societal Significance, by John Wakabayashi and Yildirim Dilek, published by the Geological Society of America.
-Wakabayashi and Dilek’s full-text introduction to the volume is available at the GSA website.
+Also useful may be the 2011 paper: Geopractitioner Approaches to Working With Anti-Social Melanges, a chapter in the book Special Paper 480: Mélanges: Processes of Formation and Societal Significance, by John Wakabayashi and Yildirim Dilek, published by the Geological Society of America.

-Visit my bimrocks blog for infrequent thoughts, ideas, information and comments by readers
+Visit my bimrocks blog for infrequent thoughts, ideas, information and comments by myself and the occasional visitor.